 Dude!
 We’re always thrilled when PicMonkeyers turn their digital dreams into tangible, hold-it-in-your-hand realities, but we gotta give extra points for printing with gold foil.
 Sassy but classy?
 We’re in.

-In case you missed it, we’ve recently welcomed some new overlays into our guild of graphics (not what we actually call it): Wedding and Stars & Stripes.
+In case you missed it, we’ve recently welcomed some new graphics into our guild of graphics (not what we actually call it): Wedding and Stars & Stripes.
 PicMonkeyer Laura Prater showcases the latter in this exuberant illustration, so if you’ve been looking for a fun way to say ‘MURICA, consider taking a page from her book.

 Sometimes we see a photo, and all we can say is: Fieeeeerce!
 Props to Theresa Oliver for harnessing the power of black and white, and reminding us all that there’s a reason it’s a little black dress and not a little tangerine dress.